foundriesio/docs/source/user-guide/multi-stage-container/multi-stage-container.rst

     ENTRYPOINT ["/app/start.sh"]

-The ``Dockerfile`` is straightforward..
+The ``Dockerfile`` is straightforward.
 It installs ``build-essential``, copies the files ``helloworld.c`` and ``start.sh`` to the container image, then compiles ``helloworld.c`` and sets the entrypoint to start the ``start.sh`` script.

-Build the Docker example and check the image size:
+Build the Docker image and check the image size:

 .. prompt:: bash host:~$, auto